 The District's first bond election was held May 1, 1909, with 13 citizens voting "yes" and zero citizens voting "no." The amount of the bond, $5,000, was used to build our first school, now known as the "Little Red Schoolhouse."
 This building, also known at the time as Coronado School, is a historic site on Scottsdale Mall and now the home of the Scottsdale Historical Society.

 Today, the District covers 112 square miles.
 Our boundaries are not coterminous with city of Scottsdale boundaries.
 We serve most of the town of Paradise Valley and parts of Tempe and Phoenix in addition to most of Scottsdale.
-The District has about 26,000 students and approximately 1,800 certified and 1,000 classified employees.
-We have 5 comprehensive high schools, 6 middle schools, 3 K-8 schools, 16 elementary schools, and 2 Early Childhood campuses.
+The District has about 25,668 students and 1,551 teachers.
+We have 5 comprehensive high schools, 1 online high school with Scottsdale Online Learning, 6 middle schools, 3 K-8 schools, 16 elementary schools and 3 Early Childhood campuses.

-Scottsdale Unified School District (SUSD) did well; the District received an A, 17 schools received the highest grade of A, six schools received B, seven schools received C.
+Scottsdale Unified School District (SUSD) did well; the District received an A for the third consecutive year, 15 schools received the highest grade of A, 10 schools received B, five schools received C.

 Why choose Scottsdale?

-All of our schools have made the grade with the Arizona Department of Education – all of our schools are rated as Performing or better.
-We have special programs for gifted students, an International Baccalaureate program and offerings, such as band and strings for children as young as the fourth grade, that aren’t available in most other districts.
+All of our schools are rated as A, B or C. We have special programs for gifted students, an International Baccalaureate program and offerings, such as band and strings for children as young as the fourth grade, that aren’t available in most other districts.